ofajs/ofa-v4-docs/docs/en/docs/get-started/formdata.md

 </html>
 ```

-## Stanz Object
+## Stanz Objects

-The object returned by the `formData()` method is called the Stanz object.
-Stanz is part of the `$` extension library and provides efficient handling and listening functionality for form data.
+The object returned by the `formData()` method is called a Stanz object.
+Stanz is part of the `$` extension library, which provides efficient handling and monitoring functionality for form data.

-You can learn more about Stanz and its usage tutorials and features by visiting [https://github.com/kirakiray/stanz](https://github.com/kirakiray/stanz).
+You can find detailed tutorials and features of Stanz by visiting [https://github.com/kirakiray/stanz](https://github.com/kirakiray/stanz).

-By using the form function above, you can easily handle the values and changes of form elements, thereby improving the convenience and efficiency of form operations.
+Through the above form functionality, you can easily handle the values and changes of form elements, thereby improving the convenience and efficiency of form operations.